SAP-samples/teched2023-XP262/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to learn how to setup and configure a "central entry point" based on SAP Build Work Zone Standard Edition and combining/integration other services like SAP Task Center.
+Furthermore the attendees will learn how to consume UI content (interest cards) from SAP solutions like SAP S4/HANA Cloud and SAP SuccessFactors.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are to have knowledge of SAP BTP concepts, nice to have is also a basic understanding of SAP Build Work Zone Standard Edition.

 ## Exercises